GillianPlatform/Gillian/sphinx/publications/gillian-part-1-diff.rst

     pretty-printed as :math:`\xi.\mathsf{alloc}(j)\rightharpoonup_{\mathsf Y}(\xi', y)`, which takes an allocation record :math:`\xi`, a, allocation site :math:`j`, and an allocation range :math:`Y \subseteq \mathsf Y`, and returns a fresh value :math:`y \in Y`, together with the appropriately updated allocation record :math:`\xi'`.

     Intuitively, an allocation record maintains information about already allocated values.
-This apporach is complementary to [the free set approach](https://doi.org/10.1007/978-3-540-78499-9_15), where information is maintained about values that can still be allocated.
+This apporach is complementary to `the free set approach <https://doi.org/10.1007/978-3-540-78499-9_15>`_, where information is maintained about values that can still be allocated.
 An allocation site :math:`j` is the program point associated with either the :math:`\mathsf{uSym}_j` or the :math:`\mathsf{iSym}_j` command.

 This could be interpreted in terms of OCaml module signature as: